Funeral Programs Photo Selection

 - Tip: If you don’t have access to a scanner to create the digital copy you’ll need to insert into your funeral program template, most stores with photo processing centers can help.
 See our article on funeral program pictures for tips on scanning photos.

 - Dress up your photos and collages with frames and borders.
-Adding a frame around your photos make them stand out from the text and gives the keepsake a dressier look.
+Adding a frame around your photos at a funeral to make them stand out from the text and gives the keepsake a dressier look.
 A border around the pages makes them appear more finished and professional.
 Even if you don’t have a lot of experience with desktop publishing, today’s tools make it easy for anyone to add these elements.

 - Tip: Microsoft Word has built-in frames and borders you can add to the pages and photographs in your funeral keepsakes.
 You can also use our funeral program frames clipart to give you photos visual interest.
 Here are some samples of funeral booklets with added borders and frames.

 Choosing great photographs to include in your loved one’s funeral booklet doesn’t have to be difficult.
 Begin by thinking about who they were, the people connected to them and the things they loved to do.
-Collect photos from several sources to create a true reflection of their life.
+Collect funeral photo from several sources to create a true reflection of their life.
 Look for photos that are of good enough quality to be seen easily once printed.
 Add borders and frames for a more polished look.
 Following these guidelines will help you design a unique, loving memory to be cherished in the future.
-To help you get started, here are more tips on selecting the right photos for funeral programs and keepsakes.
+To help you get started, here are more tips on selecting the right funeral photo for funeral programs and keepsakes.